 The European Union also funds work with countries across the world, including business to business activity.
 New funds and support are being developed for Exporters - contact the European Team or Enterprising Barnsley for more details.

-Other European Union grants are launched throughout the year.
 We publish a monthly update on new grants.

 What are the rules ?

 The EU's State Aid rules govern what financial help the public sector (Europe, national or local government) can give to businesses and (in some cases) voluntary and community groups.
 They do this to ensure fair competition across the EU.

 Match Funding: Most grants require a contribution from the organisation getting the grant.

 Procurement: Goods and services must be procured in accordance with European Union regulations.

 We publish funding search help on this website:-

 Click HERE if you are a business